tbradbury91/distributed_kv_store/README.md

 This project is a simple yet powerful distributed key-value store implemented in C++.
 It supports basic operations such as storing, retrieving, and deleting key-value pairs, and is designed with a focus on performance, scalability, and ease of use.
 Additionally, it includes a built-in stress test to evaluate the system's performance under load.

 The Distributed Key-Value Store is designed to provide a scalable solution for storing and retrieving data across multiple nodes in a network.
-This project serves as a foundational implementation of distributed systems concepts, making it a great learning tool and an impressive showcase of your C++ skills.
+This project serves as a foundational implementation of distributed systems concepts.

 Features